gitlabhq/gitlabhq/doc/workflow/notifications.md

 other setting.
 This is suitable for users that have different needs for notifications per project basis.
 These settings can be configured on project page under the name of the project.
 It will be the dropdown with the bell icon.
 They can also be configured on the user profile notifications dropdown.

+The project owner (or it's group owner) can disable email notifications for the project.
+If this is the case, you will not receive any corresponding notifications, and the notification button will be disabled with an explanatory tooltip.

 ## Notification events